farhiongit/c_thread_pool/README.md

 - It can be used as the fourth argument of `threadpool_set_monitor`.
 - It permits to monitor not more often than every 100 ms.

+Even though the `handler` is automatically called when relevant, it can be called manually with `threadpool_monitor`.

 ### Manage data

 Data used in the context of a thread pool can be managed globally or locally with four different ways, depending on the scope and life-cycle of the data.